HewlettPackard/squest/README.md

 - Service catalog:
   - Add services to your catalog based on job templates you have in your Tower/AWX instance
-  - Manage requests for services (review, update and approve)
+  - Manage requests for services (review, update, approve and process)
-  - Provision a service
   - Manage lifecycle of each instance of a service
-  - Support page
+  - Integrated of external support page
-  - Billing group of resource consumption
+  - Link billing group and track resource consumption
   - Quota
   - Auto approval
 - Reserved resource tracking